andrew-fleming/midnight-improvement-proposals/mips/mip-?.md

 As a token standard, the technical specifications should favor both a permissible and minimal interface.
 Therefore, this standard does not enforce signature-based approvals.

-## Path to Active

-### Acceptance Criteria

-1. At least one complete, audited reference implementation of the this standard is deployed and operational on Midnight testnet, demonstrating all required circuits (`transfer`, `approve`, `transferFrom`, etc) and events (`Transfer`, `Approval`).

-2. Tooling Support: Minimum viable ecosystem support is established:
-    - At least one major wallet (Lace wallet or other Midnight-compatible wallet) implements automatic token discovery and display using the standard's metadata conventions.
-    - At least one block explorer supports MRC? token detection and displays token transfers with proper formatting (name, symbol, decimals).
-    - Documentation and integration guides are published for wallet developers and service providers.

-3. Community Review Period:
-A public review period has allowed for meaningful feedback from ecosystem contributors.
-No major unresolved technical objections or security concerns remain.

-4. Bridge Compatibility Validation:
-At least one cross-chain bridge demonstrates successful integration with MRC tokens, validating the standard's compatibility goals.

-### Implementation Plan

-#### Phase 1: Specification Finalization

-- Incorporate community feedback from review period.
-- Finalize naming conventions and required metadata fields.
-- Publish finalized specification document.

-#### Phase 2: Reference Implementation

-- Develop open-source reference implementation in Compact.
-- Include comprehensive test suite covering all standard circuits.
-- Deploy to Midnight testnet for community testing.
-- Conduct security audit of reference implementation.

-#### Phase 3: Ecosystem Integration

-- Work with wallet providers to implement token discovery.
-- Collaborate with block explorer teams for MRC support.
-- Develop and publish integration documentation.
-- Create example implementations and tutorials for token creators.

-#### Phase 4: Validation and Activation

-- Gather feedback from early adopters.
-- Validate bridge compatibility with test integrations.
-- Address any implementation issues discovered during testing.
-- Formal transition to Active status upon meeting all acceptance criteria.

 ## Backwards Compatibility Assessment

 The proposed changes do not introduce breaking changes.